hmarchen/S.A.T.S/README.md

 # DEV LOGS

+### February 11th 2025
+- implemented the front end for breadcrumbs
+- revised the button layout for better flow and UX design
+- Fixing tab space inconsistencies

 ### February 10th 2025
 - REBASE to another database with Github Projects.
 - Wireframe Development (on paper literally)